nerves-project/nerves-project.github.io/content/_index.md

       Nerves helps you bring the principles of agile development to your IoT development cycle.
 Because Nerves runtime is immutable, Nerves also brings agility to long-term maintenance.
-technologiesIntroduction: |
-  Nerves defines a new way to build embedded systems, using Erlang virtual machine, Elixir and Linux.
 technologies:
   - name: 'Erlang'
     image: 'img/erlang.svg'